kodexa-labs/aws-eks-cdk/README.md

 # The instance type to use for the node group
 default_instance_type = 't3a.large'
 ```
+### Time to deploy the cluster ###

-Then you can run the deploy command.
-This is done in Anaconda Prompt - make sure you are in this conda environment/directory before running the deploy code:
+You can now the deploy command. **IMPORTANT: This is done in Anaconda Prompt - make sure you are in Anaconda Prompt and pointing to this repository before running the deploy code**:

 ```bash
 cdk deploy